top of page

 1. Preserves Lean Muscle Mass

-Protein slows muscle loss and enhances the results of strength training — critical for maintaining metabolism.
+Protein slows muscle loss and enhances the results of strength training — both critical for keeping your metabolism running efficiently.

 2. Supports Fat Loss (Without Starving)